adamgreen/rugrover/README.md

 ## Mechanical Design
 When it comes to robot building, the mechanical portions are my weakest area.
-For that reason, I started with the mechanical design of the project first.
 On some other robot projects I have started with software drivers and then never got around to even starting on the mechanical portions since I wasn't really looking forward to it.
+Best to get it out of the way first on this project.
+Doing it first also means that I have something physical to look at and hold earlier in the project to help keep me motivated.

 ![Chassis Bottom](cad/ChassisBottom.png)